Fact Sheet F2

 Questions on notice are written questions published each sitting day.
 These are not the same as question time (which is officially called questions without notice).
 Question time is the most well known part of a parliament’s day and attracts a lot of media interest.
 Members ask ministers questions in the Chamber and they reply immediately (see Fact Sheet B2: Question Time).

 This fact sheet outlines the procedure and rules for questions on notice.
 They are called ‘on notice’ as they are written, giving the minister time to research before replying, also in writing.

 Members generally ask questions on notice when the answer is likely to be detailed, or include complex information.
 They often ask for statistics and comparative information over a number of years.

-Members give signed or emailed copies of their questions to the Clerk of the Legislative Assembly.
+Members give signed or emailed copies of their questions to the Procedure Office.
 Questions received by midday on sitting days, are usually processed that day.

-After members submit questions to the Clerk, Procedure Office staff check the questions meet the Legislative Assembly's rules for asking questions.
+After members submit questions, Procedure Office staff check the questions meet the Legislative Assembly's rules for asking questions.
 Then the staff publish the questions on our website using the questions and responses database.

 Questions normally have three distinct parts.
 We give each question a heading, to indicate that it is a question on notice.
 This separates them from constituency questions and adjournment matters, which are also entered in the database.
 The second part states who is asking the question and who it is directed to.
 The third part contains the actual question.